Revolving Doors on Wall Street

 University of Texas at Dallas - Naveen Jindal School of Management

 Credit analysts often leave rating agencies to work at firms they rate.
 These analyst transfers provide a unique laboratory for studying revolving door effects.
-Benchmark rating agencies provide counterfactuals which allow us to measure rating inflation in a difference-in-difference framework.
+Benchmark rating agencies provide counterfactuals which allow us to measure rating inflation in a difference-in-differences framework.
 We find that analysts transitioning to managerial positions and to top banks become more favorable to their future employers prior to their transitions.
 Further, these conflicted ratings become less responsive to changes in market-based measures of hiring firms’ credit quality.
 Our results reveal the presence of previously untested forces that affect information production by credit analysts.

 Keywords: Credit Ratings, Capital Markets Regulation, Human Capital, Regulatory Capture, Revolving Door, Credit Analysts, NRSROs, Analyst Labor Market